 To use the standard mileage rate deduction, you must own or lease the vehicle and:

 Keep in mind that to use this method of deduction, you must select it in the first year the vehicle is in service for your business.
 After the first year you do have the option to switch to the itemized option.
 The exception is if you lease your vehicle.
 If you lease your vehicle, you must use the standard mileage rate for the entire lease period, including renewals.
+Try our free mileage excel spreadsheet to track miles for taxes.

 To use the actual expense method you must track all of your vehicle related expenses like gasoline and can deduct a portion of those expenses based on business use.
 Business use is based on the miles driven for qualified business purposes vs. the miles driven for personal use during the tax year.
 There are also special depreciation rules which apply to this method of deduction.